JonoMacC/roving-grid-ux/README.md

  */
 ```

-- Treat left as left and right as right
 - Directional keys for horizontal movements are swapped for Rtl (Home and End keys excepted)
-- Any number of keys can be bound to a virtual key.
-Use JavaScript `Event.key`
+- Multiple keys can be bound to a virtual key.
+Use JavaScript `Event.key` names.
-  names.
 - Key combinations should be in order: Ctrl (^), Alt (⌥), Shift (⇧), Meta (⌘).

 ## Virtual Key Positions